thetarnav/glitched-writer/README.md

 -  **delay** - first delay each letter must wait before it starts working (int: ms)

--  **changeChance** - Percentage chance for letter to change to glitched one (from glyphs) (p: 0-1)
+-  **changeChance** - Chance of letter being replaced by a glitched character (p: 0-1)

--  **ghostChance** - Percentage chance for ghost letter to appear (p: 0-1)
+-  **ghostChance** - Chance for ghost letter to appear (p: 0-1)

 -  **maxGhosts** - Maximal number of ghosts to occur

    -  **int** - _(eg. 15) -> this will be the limit._
    -  **float** - _(eg. 0.25) -> Limit = maxGhosts \* goalString.length_

 -  **oneAtATime** - Without this option enabled, letters in your string will animate all at once.
-Enabling this option, by setting it to **true** or any **intiger larger than 0**, will cause the string to be written from left to right (mode: 'erase', will make it go form right to left - when erasing).
-Number value, signifies number of letters being typed at one time.
+Enabling this option, by setting it to **true** or any **intiger larger than 0**, will cause the string to be written from letter by letter, left to right.
+Number value, signifies how many letters will be typed at once.

    -  **"word"** - _now you can also set is to "word".
 Instead of writing letter by letter, or couple of letters, writer will divide goal text by words._